 About the Conference

-Please join us in making the 11th Annual Faculty of the Future Conference a success.
-Last year, our one-day conference attracted 200 attendees from 40 institutions and seven states to share and learn successful teaching and learning initiatives through presentations, roundtables, and networking.
-This year’s conference will be held on Friday, May 31, 2013, and is open to all educators and administrators who are committed to improvement in all areas of community college education.
+Please join us for the 2014 Faculty of the Future Conference.
+Last year, our one-day conference attracted more than 200 attendees from 40 institutions and eight states to share and learn successful teaching and learning initiatives through presentations, roundtables, poster sessions, and networking.
+The 12th annual conference will be held on Friday, May 30, 2014, and is open to all educators and administrators who are committed to improvement in all areas of higher education.

 - To provide a forum for professional development